calebareeveso/AIPRAgent/README.md

 * An AI-generated executive summary.
 * Screenshots and links of relevant media coverage.
 * Professional formatting, ready for client presentations.

-**The Analytics Table Includes:**
-* Website traffic data for each source.
-* Global rankings.
-* Monthly visits.
-* Time on site metrics and bounce rates.

 ---